US Capitol Police has made a fraction of recommended changes since January 6, internal watchdog says - Local News 8

 “We have proposed this to the Capitol Police Board as a temporary option to allow our officers to spend more time with their loved ones and to provide them time for additional training,” a spokesperson for Capitol Police told CNN.

 Bolton said on Tuesday that about 200 officers have retired or left the department this year.
-The department in October put that number at more than 100 officers.
-CNN has reached out to the department about the discrepancy.
+Roughly 130 officers have left since January 1, the agency said.

 The department typically sees up to 90 departures per year, according to a congressional source.
 The department has said the high rate of departures mirrors into a nationwide trend of officers leaving police departments.